nicklotz/nlnetvirt/public/demos-labs/lab-08-packet-logging.md

 h4 ping h2
 ```

 and so on.
 Let each ping run for several seconds.
-Why does the controller only log the first few pings?
-(Hint: what do the switches do when the ping starts?)
+Navigate to the terminal screen where you are running the POX controller.
+Why does the controller only log the first few pings? (**Hint:** what do the switches do when the ping starts?)

-5. Try pinging between switches, for example
+5. Try pinging between switches.

 ```
 h1 ping s1
 s1 ping s2
 ```

 Do you see any logging by the controller?
-Why or why not?
-(Hint: do switches have IP addresses?)
+Why or why not? (**Hint:** do switches generally have IP addresses?)

 ##.
 C. Cleanup